How Bicycles Are Mobilizing Girls to Reimagine Their World

 as much as 65%

-Despite progress in past years, cultural barriers and gender biases persist in many developing regions of the world, limiting girls’ access to the education they need to thrive.
+Despite progress in past years, cultural barriers and gender biases persist in many rural regions of the world, limiting girls’ access to the education they need to thrive.

 According to the Global Fund, more than an estimated 5 million girls around the world are at risk of never returning to school after leaving because of COVID-19 closures.
 And once out of school, they are more likely to face unplanned pregnancies, forced marriage, sexually transmitted diseases and gender-based violence³.